 The foundation of every successful CRE transaction is exhaustive due diligence.
 This covers four primary areas:

 Market analysis: Examine local market trends, supply and demand dynamics, and economic indicators.
-Understand the submarket's trajectory — not just where it is today, but where it's heading.
+Understand where the submarket is heading, not just where it sits today.

 Property condition assessment: Engage qualified inspectors and engineers to identify structural issues, deferred maintenance, and environmental concerns.
 Surprises discovered post-close are always more expensive than those identified during due diligence.